An official website of the United States government

 A compilation of data extracted from the Business Register (BR).
 The BR contains the Census Bureau's most complete, current, and consistent data for U.S. business establishments.
 The BR is updated continuously and incorporates data from: the Census Bureau's economic censuses and current business surveys, quarterly and annual Federal tax records, and other departmental and federal statistics.

 SUSB data are available approximately 24 months after each reference year.
-Data are available for the U.S., each state, county, Metropolitan Statistical Area (MSA) and Congressional District.
+Data are released as spreadsheets and in comma-delimited format.

 The data are the standard reference source for small business statistics.